First Day First Show

 First Day First Show is a 2022 Indian Telugu-language comedy film directed by Vamshidhar Goud and Lakshminarayana Puttamchetty.
 The story was written by K. V. Anudeep.
-The film stars Srikanth Reddy, Sanchita Bashu, Tanikella Bharani, Vennela Kishore, Srinivasa Reddy, C. V. L. Narasimha Rao, Prabhas Sreenu, Mahesh Achanta, Vamshidhar Goud, and Sai Charan Bojja.
+The film stars Srikanth Reddy, Sanchita Basu, Tanikella Bharani, Vennela Kishore, Srinivasa Reddy, C. V. L. Narasimha Rao, Prabhas Sreenu, Mahesh Achanta, Vamshidhar Goud, and Sai Charan Bojja.

+Plot

+Set in 2001, 18-year old Sreenu is a hardcore Pawan Kalyan fan who never misses watching all his films on the first day first show, which irritates his father Dharmaraju.
+When Pawan Kalyan's new film Kushi is about to release, Sreenu's love-interest Laya asks him for movie tickets of first day first show and whether or not Sreenu succeeds in getting those tickets amid heavy competition forms the rest of the story.

 Music

 The music was composed by Radhan.